Adora Rodriguez was only 16 years old when she developed a feeling of heaviness in her lower abdomen, along with severe bloating.

 A surgeon removed the mass later that week, along with Adora’s right ovary and fallopian tube.
 Biopsies revealed it was a form of germ-cell ovarian cancer, known as dysgerminoma.

 Adora is now 20 years old and studying to become a pediatric oncology nurse.
 In some ways, she was lucky: The cancer was found and removed early when it was still at stage 1, before it could spread to other organs.

 “My surgeon and my oncology doctor both told me, ‘If you waited, maybe a week later, it’s possible it would have spread,’” Adora said.

 Early diagnosis and treatment are essential for increasing the chances of survival in people with ovarian cancer.

-Among those who get a diagnosis at an early stage, the American Cancer Society reports that about 94 percent live for more than 5 years after diagnosis.
+Among those who get a diagnosis at an early stage, the American Cancer Society reports that about

 In those who receive a diagnosis after the cancer has spread, the survival rates are much lower.